How To Implement Trunk-Based Development? A Practical Guide

 However, for this method to bring the best benefits to your company, you must ensure that you follow best practices.

 If you want to make code development and change management even more efficient – try Unleash.
 Our simple and intuitive platform lets you choose which users have which features.
-You can use multi-variant toggle flags across multiple environments, applications, and services.
+You can use multi-variant feature flags across multiple environments, applications, and services.

-To use feature toggles, all you have to do is toggle them on (on) or off (off) with the toggle switch.
+To use feature flags, all you have to do is toggle them on (on) or off (off) with the toggle switch.
 What’s more, you can enable the feature for specific groups of users, such as users with specific IP addresses, hostnames, and others.